hardiksingh467-developer/firebase__tutorial/README.md

 now use createUserWithEmailAndPassword(auth, email, password) in your signUp page

+similarly you can use

+now use signInWithEmailAndPassword(auth, email, password) in your login page

 if you refresh the authentication you can see all the three users
 ```